-Nowadays, nearly all of the modern servers have this technology built into the motherboard, however, it could also be added as an extra module to the older servers that do not come with it.
+Nowadays, nearly all modern servers have this technology built into the motherboard; however, it could also be added as an extra module to the older servers that do not come with it.

-IPMI can be configured through BIOS or UEFI, however, please note that to do so you will need to have an IP and the default username and password.
+IPMI can be configured through BIOS or UEFI.
+However, please note that you will need an IP and the default username and password to do so.
 When the server is out of the main network, it can be monitored and controlled with the help of IPMI.
-There are multiple methods that can be used to manage a server over IPMI.
+Multiple methods can be used to manage a server over IPMI.
 They include web access or special applications such as IPMI VIEW, FREEIPMI, and OPEN IPMI.